volkandindar/agartha/README.md

 ## Authorization Matrix
 This part focuses on user session and URLs relationships to determine access violations.
 The tool will visit all URLs from pre-defined user sessions and fill the table with all Http responses.
 It is a kind of access matrix and helps to find out authentication/authorization issues.
 Afterwards we will see what user can access what page contents.
-- **User session name**: You can right click on any request and send it 'Agartha Panel' to define user sessions.
+- **User session name**: You can right click on any request and send it from 'Extensions > Agartha > Agartha Panel' to define a user session.
 - **URL Addresses** user can visit: You can use Burp's spider feature or any sitemap generators.
 You may need to provide different URLs for different users.
 - After providing session name, HTTP header and allowed URLs you can use 'Add User' button to add it.